Animation

-Animation is a filmmaking technique whereby still images are manipulated to create moving images.
+Animation is a filmmaking technique whereby pictures are created or manipulated and then played in sequence to create the illusion of moving images.
 In traditional animation, images are drawn or painted by hand on transparent celluloid sheets to be photographed and exhibited on film.
-Animation has been recognized as an artistic medium, specifically within the entertainment industry.
+Animation has been recognised as an artistic medium, specifically within the entertainment industry.
 Many animations are either traditional animations or computer animations made with computer-generated imagery (CGI).
 Stop motion animation, in particular claymation, is also prominent alongside these other forms, albeit to a lesser degree.

 Animation is contrasted with live action, although the two do not exist in isolation.
 Many filmmakers have produced films that are a hybrid of the two.
 As CGI increasingly approximates photographic imagery, filmmakers can relatively easily composite 3D animated visual effects (VFX) into their film, rather than using practical effects.